Earn your Permaculture Design Certificate and transform your life

 Your Initiation into Permaculture and a Deeply Sustainable Lifestyle

-This experiential course provides students with a broad foundation in permaculture, earthskills and sustainable living.
+This experiential and/or online course provides students with a broad foundation in permaculture, earthskills and sustainable living.
 You’ll be welcomed into a new way of relating to yourself and with the living world around you.

 What is Permaculture?